-Problem: After migrating from SharePoint 2010 to SharePoint 2013 using database attach method, all users received “access denied” error and they were unable to login.
-Made sure, both the source and destination SharePoint farms are in same Active Directory domain.
+Problem: After migrating from SharePoint 2010 to SharePoint 2013 using the database attach method, all users received an “access denied” error, and they were unable to login.
+Confirmed both the source and destination SharePoint farms are in the same Active Directory domain.

 (Get-SPWebApplication “<Web App URL”).UseClaimsAuthentication

 After some trial and error, found granting permission again to the users resolves the problem.
 However, it’s impossible to provide access to all users wherever they have had permissions again manually, isn’t it?

 Well, the right solution is: Convert the authentication method from classic-mode to claims-based authentication of the new SharePoint 2013 Web Application!
 Converting from Classic mode to Claims-based authentication is done in two steps:

 Step 1: Set the authentication method of the web application to claims